hymasundar/DemoDAG/README.md

 # DemoDAG

-Appropriate comments are added at each method level and at the flow
+Appropriate comments are added at each method level and at the flow.

+Tested with a sample test data for a DAG adding edges.
+The addition of edges can be changed specific to the given problem.
+This is a generic solution should all DAG's.

 Following is complete algorithm for finding longest distances.